 CORPORATE GOVERNANCE STATEMENT

-This Corporate Governance Statement is current as at 28 September 2018 and has been approved by the Board of Collerina Cobalt Limited (‘the Company’) and its controlled entities (together with the Company, ‘the Group’) on that date.
-A copy can be found on the Company’s website at www.collerinacobalt.com.au.
+This Corporate Governance Statement is current as at 29 September 2020 and has been approved by the Board of Alpha HPA Limited (‘the Company’) and its controlled entities (together with the Company, ‘the Group’) on that date.
+A copy can be found on the Company’s website at www.alphahpa.com.au.

 This statement outlines the main Corporate Governance practices that were in place throughout the financial year, which comply with the Australian Stock Exchange ('ASX') Corporate Governance Principles and Recommendations (‘Recommendations’), unless otherwise stated.